Off Campus Safety Summary - updated September 2023

-Off Campus Safety Summary - updated September 2023

 A $4 discount is offered to students between 7 p.m. and 7 a.m.

-On campus, the university also offers free Campus Area Bus Service and a new program called CABS On-Demand, which runs from 10 p.m. to 7 a.m. nightly and provides free transportation between campus buildings after 9 p.m.
+On campus, the university also offers free Campus Area Bus Service and a program called CABS On-Demand, which runs from 9 p.m. to 7 a.m. nightly and provides free transportation between campus buildings after 9 p.m.
 The university recently added two stops on the east side of High Street, at University Square and South Campus Gateway.

 Ohio State will continue to send Buckeye Alerts and Public Safety Notices for incidents occurring on campus, in conjunction with federal law.

 Community Crime Map

-The university launched a customized Community Crime Map that consists of statistics from the Columbus Division of Police (CPD) and shows off-campus crime reports.
+The university launched a customized Community Crime Map that consists of statistics from the Columbus Division of Police and shows off-campus crime reports.

 This tool offers users access to more crime information, presented in a visual map-based format our that students have requested.

 Ohio State has pre-programmed the map to a one-mile radius, to include three major crime reports from the most recent seven-day period.

 Additional features available include the ability to: